poenmasem/GetPrivacy/README.md

 **You should search for Touchpad and Graphics Drivers in your manufacturer website to prevent errors.**
   - [Discussion Group](https://t.me/SDI_Origin) - Telegram

-* [NVCleanstall](https://www.techpowerup.com/download/techpowerup-nvcleanstall/) - NVCleanstall lets you customize the NVIDIA GeForce Driver package by removing components that you don't need (or want).
-This not only keeps things tidy, but also lowers disk usage and memory footprint.

 * Other:
   - [DirectX 11](https://www.microsoft.com/en-in/download/details.aspx?id=8109) (Not needed for Windows 7 and Windows 10 since the respective script installs it)